Skip to main content

 Can I also paint the glass inserts of my door?

-Yes!
-If it is very smooth glass, it is worth priming with MissPompadour To Bond & Block.
+Yes, if the glass is very smooth, it is worth priming it with MissPompadour To Bond & Block.

 Can I also paint silicone joints on glass inserts?

-If your door has silicone joints, for example in glass inserts, you can paint over these with MissPompadour To Seal Silicone and then simply paint with it.
+If your door has silicone joints, for example in glass inserts, you can paint over them with MissPompadour To Seal Silicone and then simply varnish them.

 Can I also paint the rubber seals?

 Yes, you can simply paint over the seals.
-After the varnish has dried for 4 hours, you can rub them with baby powder to prevent them from sticking to the painted door.
-Or you can take the opportunity to replace your door rubbers with matching ones.
+To prevent them from sticking to the painted door afterwards, you can rub them with baby powder after the varnish has dried for 4 hours.
+Or you can take the opportunity to simply replace your door rubbers with ones in a matching colour.

 Can I also paint door handles?

 Yes, you can also paint door handles.
 It is important what material they are made of.
-In our guide, we explain how you can paint metal or work on plastic surfaces, for example.
-Please note, however, that door handles are subject to a lot of wear and tear.
+In our guide, we explain how you can paint metals or finish plastic surfaces, for example.
+However, please note that door handles are subject to a lot of wear and tear.

 3. What else do I need to consider when painting doors?